The Complete Door Closer Adjustment Guide

 A hydraulic door closer is a mechanical device which automatically closes a door using springs and a system of chambers filled with hydraulic fluid.

-While commercial locksmiths commonly adjust and replace failed closers, you do not need to hire a locksmith to adjust a door closer if the door closer is still in good condition.
+You do not need to hire a locksmith to adjust a door closer if the door closer is still in good condition.

 A properly adjusted hydraulic closer helps ensure the closer will last longer and that the door itself lasts longer (an improperly installed or malfunctioning closer will negatively impact the door and/or its framing).